knyttstory/HoSIM/README.md

 You can create a new folder and copy the graph data as well as the community data into the folder.
 Note that, you should also change the corresponding variables in "data_setting.py".

-The detection results are generated in the folder of "Results".
-You can open an excel file to check the F1-socres.
+The detection results are generated in the folder of "Results", and you can open an excel file "evaluation_community.xlsx" to check the F1-socre.